 Stephen Davis Talks St. Louis County Election Debacle with KMOX

-“I would expect some challenges to occur,” said Mr. Davis.
+“I would expect some challenges to occur,” said Stephen.
 “Missouri law specifically allows for any candidates who lost by a close margin to file a petition in court for a new election if there were irregularities that occurred in the elections.”

 To listen to the interview, click here.